List of deaths on eight-thousanders: Manaslu

 Manaslu is the world's eighth highest mountain.
 While the peak was known to the local population, foreign visitors became aware of its existence in 1950.
 During the next five years Japanese expeditions were exploring the area and in 1956 Toshio Imanishi and Gyalzen Norbu successfully climbed the mountain.
 Due to tensions between climbers and inhabitants, for the next two decades visits to Manaslu were sporadic, lasting until the 1970s.
-As of December 2024 there is a total of 3,317 successful summits, with 90 people dying on mountain.
+As of December 2024 there are a total of 3,317 successful summits, with 90 people dying on the mountain.